Skip to content

 The Baume Brothers motto was “accept only perfection, only manufacture watches of the highest quality”.
 They adhered to this rule and their business and their reputation grew.
 In 1844, keenly aware of the potential represented by new markets, the company set up a branch in London.
 This was under the name of “Baume Brothers”.
 This gave them access to the growing markets in the Commonwealth nations via British ports.
 This opened access to the many colonies of the massive British Empire.
 Australia, New Zealand, India, Singapore, and many African countries soon had access to Baume timepieces.

 In addition to watches manufactured by the Swiss parent company, Baume & Company imported watches from other manufacturers, such as Fontainemelon.
 In 1876 Baume & Company became the exclusive importers of Longines watches into Britain and the Commonwealth.
-Arthur Baume was prominent in the London office and his maker’s mark AB frequently appears on watch cases from the late 19th century.
+Arthur Baume was prominent in the London office and his sponsor’s mark AB frequently appears on watch cases from the late 19th century.

 Baume & Company import.